Updated: Nov 1, 2021

-A start-up guide authored by Dr. Tawnya Means (Assistant Dean, University of Nebraska-Lincoln).
+A start-up guide authored by Dr. Tawnya Means (Assistant Dean for Educational Innovation and Chief Learning Officer, University of Illinois Urbana-Champaign).
 This guide may be freely copied, modified, and distributed — with attribution to Dr. Means — for your university context and your LMS.

 Yellowdig is a social learning platform designed to support student engagement in discussions around content relevant to your course.
 This platform allows students to share videos, articles, and other web-based content.
 The configurable grading supports instructor creation of automatic grading based on the number of words in pins and comments, likes, instructor badges, and even allows you to require students to participate consistently over the entire semester.

-Yellowdig is available to all instructors to add to their Canvas course site.
-The Engage platform is accessible and approved by the University Privacy and Security team.
+Yellowdig is available to all instructors to add to their Canvas course site or any other LMS.
 Here are a few simple steps to set Yellowdig up (this should take less than 30 minutes).

 Getting Started with Your Yellowdig Community for your Virtual Classroom